Nadi-System/nadi-system/README.md

 ![Nadi IDE Screenshot](ide-screenshot.png)

-If you want to build it from source, clone this repository.
-And build it with cargo:
+If you want to build it from source, which works on Linux, Windows, MacOS and Android (Termux, but without the IDE), clone this repository.
+And build it with cargo as follows:

 ```bash
 git clone https://github.com/Nadi-System/nadi-system